gaysianthirdspace/g3s-site/content/programs.md

 2. [Download and install](//line.me/en/download) the LINE app.
 3. Send a friend request to “alostfish” on LINE.
 4. Send “alostfish” a quick message on LINE so he knows to add you.
-5. Please follow our LINE Group [community guidelines](//docs.google.com/document/d/1bPTXCXAYPnEbOu428BZbERMQEdl5_RKLLNzAM3RuwK4/edit?usp=sharing).
+5. Please review and commit to following our LINE Group [community guidelines](//docs.google.com/document/d/1bPTXCXAYPnEbOu428BZbERMQEdl5_RKLLNzAM3RuwK4/edit?usp=sharing).

 We look forward to welcoming you to the group!